New preventive medical treatment for childhood myopia

 The length of the human eye increases from 17 mm at birth to normally 24 mm at the age of 14 years.
 Among myopic children, however, the rate of growth is too high, and the growth continues until 18-20 years of age, at which time the length of the myopic eye may exceed 30 mm.
 At 18-20 years of age general maturation of the connective tissue of the body (cross-linking of collagen) normally prevents further elongation of the eye, and the myopia becomes stable.

 Beside being a troublesome handicap demanding optical correction, myopia causes an increased risk of complications later in life.
 Because of these complications (retinal detachment, macular degeneration, glaucoma) myopia is one of the leading causes of blindness.
-Out of the 600 cases of retinal detachment ocurring in Danmark every year (population 5 mio.), it is estimated that 300 would be eliminated if myopia exceeding -3 diopter could be prevented.
-In addition, a great number of cases of macular degeneration and glaucoma could be avoided.
+Out of the 600 cases of retinal detachment ocurring in Danmark every year (population 5,5 mio.), it is estimated that 300 would be eliminated if myopia of more than 3 diopters could be prevented.
+In addition, a great number of cases of macular degeneration and glaucoma would be avoided.
 Correction of myopia with eyeglasses, contact lenses, laser treatment or implantation of intraocular lenses does not prevent these complications.
-The use of contact lenses or laser treatment of the cornea may in rare cases deteriorate vision because of damage to the cornea.
+Earlier belief in the efficacy of atropine eye drops 0.01 % to prevent myopia progression has given way to scepticism after several large trials have shown no effect on the rate of eye growth.

 No side-effects of the treatment were found.

 The treatment is available in Denmark as a prescription drug.
-In order to evaluate the effect of the treatment, it is useful to measure the eye growth and the myopia progression before treatment is started or during the first 6 months of treatment, and then once per year.
-The dose is 400 mg every morning and evening.
-The treatment should be continued until 18 years of age.
+In order to evaluate the effect of the treatment, it is useful to measure the eye growth and the myopia progression before treatment is started and then once per year.
+The treatment should be continued until around 18 years of age.
 In case of pregnancy, however, the treatment should be discontinued.
 In case of severe chronic conditions, like diabetes or epilepsy, the treatment should also be discontinued.

 It is important to start the treatment as early as possible, since the myopia that has already developed cannot be reduced.
 Unfortunately, the myopia is often not found before it has reached a level of around -1 diopter.
 Normally, a child at 7 years of age will have a slight degree of hypermetropia, around +1 diopter.
 If, however, there is no hypermetropia at this age, it is almost certain that the child will eventually develop myopia.
 Children should therefore, especially if one or both of the parents are myopic, be examined at the age of 7 years, and if no hypermetropia is found they should be closely followed.